-It’s not just studying hypotheses and conducting experiments which define the core of a given laboratory.
-Certainly, the purpose of science is study, discovery, breakthrough, and normalization of new knowledge.
+It’s not just studying hypotheses and conducting experiments that define the core of a given laboratory.
+Certainly, the purpose of science is the study, discovery, breakthrough, and normalization of new knowledge.
 However, at the core of modern labs are the facilitation of cogent management protocols.

 Such management requires two key qualities: strategy, and diversification of laboratory concentration.
 Here’s the thing, the most promising study can lead to a dead-end.
 If it does, both the time and resources devoted to that study are ultimately lost.
 Thomas Alva Edison may say scientists have merely found “another way X cannot be done,” rather than failing.
 However, when you balance the books financially, such optimism likely won’t be apparent.

 The key to overcoming such dead ends is to design your laboratory such that it is constantly pursuing a ubiquity of possibilities.

 You don’t know which one will ultimately end up yielding “pay dirt,” or “gold,” as it were.
 So you need to diversify that which strategically defines your laboratory.

 On top of that, you need to trim the fat from operations in terms of technological utility, innovation, and the elimination of negative redundancies.
 Positive redundancies would be things like multiple backups.
 Negative redundancies would be things like repeated bureaucratic processing of information for reasons of politics or policy, either of which could be changed for better operational fluidity.

 Three Prime Technological Innovations Defining Modern Labs

 A great way to get over unnecessary operational complications is to find ways you can reduce such exigencies wherever possible.
 You might use RFID tags to categorize and manage test animals rather than older methods which take longer, like ear-tagging and written logs.
 With RFID, you can get the numbers instantaneously, reducing the time necessary for data processing.